dotnet/docs-maui/docs/fundamentals/attached-properties.md

 public static valueType GetPropertyName(BindableObject target)
 ```

-The `Get`*PropertyName* accessor should return the value that's contained in the corresponding `BindableProperty` field for the attached property.
+The `Get`*PropertyName* accessor should return the value that's contained in the corresponding <xref:Microsoft.Maui.Controls.BindableProperty> field for the attached property.
 This can be achieved by calling the `GetValue` method, passing in the bindable property identifier on which to get the value, and then casting the resulting value to the required type.

 The `Set`*PropertyName* accessor should conform to the following signature: